PureDroid/hashkey/README.md

 mvn exec:java -Dexec.mainClass="com.puredroid.hk.Main"
 ```

+Or run directly from your IDE (VSCode, IntelliJ, Eclipse)

 ### First Time Setup
-On first launch, you'll be prompted to:
+On first launch, the application will:
-1. Create a master password (choose wisely - this cannot be recovered!)
-2. Create your first organization
+1. Create `passwords.db` in your project directory
-3. Start adding accounts
+2. Initialize all database tables automatically
+3. Prompt you to create a master password (coming soon!)

 ## 🔧 Configuration

-Database location: `~/.hashkey/passwords.db`
+**Database location:** `passwords.db` (in project root directory)

-Settings can be configured in the application:
+Settings will be configurable in the application:
 - Clipboard timeout duration
 - Auto-lock timer
 - Password generator defaults